Cea-Learning/coursera/README.md

 # coursera
-All AI training on coursera
+A mono repo on all AI training on coursera